FAQ's

 Water and food supply

 Throughout the route, you'll find supermarkets, small markets, coffee shops and restaurants where you can eat or restock supplies.
 However, it's essential to plan carefully, as stretches without access to food or water can exceed 100 km.
-We strongly recommend always carrying extra food in case you miss a stop or find a supply point closed.

 Cash and payments along the route